 The first step in conducting research is to examine the reasons why research is being undertaken.
-Determining the research purpose sets the stage for the rest of the research plan because it lets everyone (e.g., researcher, client, outside firms) with a stake in the outcome of the research know the general philosophy of the project and also establishes the urgency of the research.
+Determining the research purpose sets the stage for the rest of the research plan because it lets everyone with a stake in the outcome of the research (e.g., researcher; client; outside firms) know the general philosophy of the project and also establishes the urgency of the research.
 As we noted in the Marketing Research Tutorial, marketing research serves as the foundation of marketing since it is used to support all marketing decisions.
 Marketers use research to support decisions in five important ways, thus the purpose of research falls into one of these categories:

-- Monitoring - Many decisions made by marketers must be monitored to insure that goals are being attained.
+Many decisions made by marketers must be monitored to insure that goals are being attained.
 A sales manger, for instance, will look to monitoring research in order to track the performance of the sales force in meeting sales targets.

-- Hypothesis Testing - Finally, marketers use research to help test theories or “gut feelings” about some issues.
+Finally, marketers use research to help test theories or “gut feelings” about some issues.
 For instance, a marketer may suspect there is a difference between the purchasing habits of one type of customer as compared to another type.
 Hypothesis testing, which is at the heart of scientific research, relies on statistical analysis to help evaluate a hypothesis.
 It should be noted that each of the previously described purposes for doing research can also be undertaken as a hypothesis test.
-For example, a marketer looking to explain why sales are declining in a certain region may have a “gut feeling” for why this is occurring and thus can combine explanation with hypothesis testing.
+For example, a marketer looking to explain why sales are declining in a certain region may have a “gut feeling” for why this is occurring and can combine explanation with hypothesis testing.